Looking for something?

 What is a consultation appointment?

-Consultation is a space for professionals and parents and carers can come together to talk about concerns for a young person with a learning disability.
+Consultation is an appointment for professionals and parents and carers can come together to talk about concerns for a young person.
 The aim of a consultation is to share issues and identify strategies that can help.
 The team who will be helping you are called CAMHS (which stands for Child and Adolescent Mental Health Services) LDMH (which stands for Learning Disability Mental Health).

-A young person can only be discussed with the written consent of the parent(s) or carer(s), or of the young person themselves.
+We can only talk about a young person with the written consent of the parents or carers, or of the young person themselves.
 Please return the consent form to either:

 • the CAMHS LDMH team or